miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Made Milligan leave after Intimidation and Pisha react accordingly.
 Adjusted Mitnick's position, some subtitles and more text details.
 Fixed clipping and blocking Venture Tower debris, thanks to MooCHa.
-Removed last respawning at Giovanni mansion and alert state error.
+Removed last respawning at Giovanni Mansion and alert state error.
 Corrected clerk adressing women "Sir" and some badly placed decals.
 Repaired possible syntax issues for many dialogues, thanks to mzz.
 Fixed some dialogue problems of Knox, Skelter, LaCroix and Heather.